programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ```

 <div class="alert alert-warning">
-Note that if youdid not import `plotly.graph_objs.scatter.Line`, you may get the following warning (which you can safely ignore):
+Note that if you did not import `plotly.graph_objs.scatter.Line`, you may get the following warning (which you can safely ignore):

 <pre><code>
 /Library/Frameworks/Python.framework/Versions/3.10/lib/python3.10/site-packages/plotly/graph_objs/_deprecations.py:378: DeprecationWarning: